Best Bars to Watch Football in New York

 Baker Street is an Irish pub named after the famous English street.
 You can watch various sports in this place, including football.
 Check their calendar for upcoming events and the games they’ll be showing.
 Besides watching sports games, you can also get a drink or grab a bite.
 Lunch starts at 11:00 during the week and from 11:00 to 16:30 they serve a traditional brunch on weekends.
-It’s $15 for a main course (such as an omelet or burger) and 2 drinks (wine, beer, champagne, juices, coffee or tea).
+It’s $15 for the main course (such as an omelette or burger) and 2 drinks (wine, beer, champagne, juices, coffee or tea).

 Tonic Bar with its 35 HD Screens, seems to be inspired by its location on Times Square.
 It’s a sports bar broadcasting several sports.
 If you want to be sure the football match you’re dying to see will be shown, it’s a good idea to call them in advance.
 Tonic Bar has 2 floors and serves lunch, dinner and brunch (on weekends).
 Happy hour is Monday to Friday from 16:00 to 20:00 and you can even head to Tonic for some karaoke.
 I recommend watching a game while feasting on chicken wings with ranch dressing and trying one of the 30 beers on tap.
 This bar is a good spot to watch the Super Bowl.
 The Super Bowl kickoff is at approximately 18:30.
 I recommend getting there in the early afternoon, it will get crowded.
 Tonic is also the place to be for watching other sporting events in New York, such as the World Cup or the European Championships.

 Smithfield Hall is located a few blocks from Madison Square Garden.
 They broadcast football matches from all over the world.
 Don’t want to miss a game from the Europa League, Champions League or Bundesliga?
 Head to Smithfield Hall.
 Customers here are mostly local New Yorkers looking to watch an American or international football match while enjoying a beer.
 And soccer is not the only sport that you can watch here, they also show NFL, MLB and NBA matches.